 The Mpls Downtown Improvement District is committed to working with the downtown community to create a safe environment for those who live, work, play, visit and explore here.
 The DID works with public, private, and non-profit organizations as well as law enforcement and outreach groups to achieve its safety goals.
 There are resources available to you in downtown through these initiatives, and DID invites you to take part in or learn about these resources so you can fully enjoy and experience downtown.

-Below is a Top 10 list of MDID efforts, relationships and collaborations that help keep downtown a safe, vibrant and thriving environment.
-Also read the Mpls DID’s Annual Report and the Finance & Governance guide for more information on its greening, cleaning and safety initiatives.
+Below is a Top 10 list of DID efforts, relationships and collaborations that help keep downtown a safe, vibrant and thriving environment.
+Also read our Annual Report and Operating Plan for more information on greening, cleaning and safety initiatives.

-The Mpls DID Ambassadors are friendly faces here in downtown—people who are approachable and welcoming.
+The DID Ambassadors are friendly faces here in downtown—people who are approachable and welcoming.
 They can offer suggestions for things to do, help with directions, and even open doors for you if your hands are full.
 But they are also a group that helps keep downtown safe by keeping a watchful eye on the streets.
-If you see something you wish to report, the MDID Ambassadors will be able to assist you.
-MDID Ambassadors are a wide variety of people with a common love for downtown, and they’re here to help ensure a greener, cleaner and safer downtown environment.
+If you see something you wish to report, the DID Ambassadors will be able to assist you.
+Ambassadors are a wide variety of people with a common love for downtown, and they’re here to help ensure a greener, cleaner and safer downtown environment.
 DID Ambassadors can be found Monday-Friday from 7 am-11 pm, Saturdays from 10 am-11 pm and Sundays from 10 am-6 pm.